gs511/GurbaniLLM/README.md

 4. You will need

 ## Feedback
 We value your feedback!
-If you have any suggestions or encounter any issues while using the app, please don't hesitate to reach out to us at sfe@sdf.com.
+If you have any suggestions or encounter any issues while using the app, please don't hesitate to connect at https://www.linkedin.com/in/gurmukh-singh-a36538118/

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to the project, please fork the repository and submit a pull request with your changes.